lavadax/MS1-Sheets-Dojo/README.md

 ### Past issues

 Adding "/" in readme headers stopped table of contents from redirecting correctly.
 Had to remove all symbols to ensure functionality.
+Project started on different repository, but after several days of testing, making edits to the master branch directly proved to be too risky.
+New repository was created as a safety precaution.

 <!-- CONTRIBUTING -->
 ## Contributing